Thank you for visiting Rotary Albert Park's website.

 Below are some stories and video of the project:

 Rotary Albert Park runs a book recycling project where it collects books from local libraries and from direct donations, sort, redistributes and sell them in various ways (including on-line) to benefit the community.
-On the third Saturday of each month at the Farmers Market at Gasworks Park (weather permitting) we have a wide selection of these recycled books for sale.
-We are located at the rear of Gasworks Cafe, 21 Graham Street, Albert Park.

 Cash and Eftpos available